Ivesey/ivesey.github.io/_posts/2016-12-07-AWS-DevOps-Lab-3-With-Code-Build.md

 ## Task 1.5 - Validate and repair
 You'll note that, unlike with the official lab instructions, your build is not running automatically.
 This is because the glue that binds Jenkins and CodeCommit is Jenkins, and we're not using Jenkins any more.
 The solution in this case is to use CodePipeline, but as we haven't covered that service yet, I've left those instructions out.
 In the meantime, feel free to try and set it up yourself _once you've got the standard lab working_.

 1. Check the build progress of your CodeBuild project.
 1. After a couple of minutes, it should move into a "Failed" state.
 1. The build logs might show you the problem, but more likely you'll need to click on the "View entire log" link to get to the bottom of things.
 This will open a new console windows showing you the CloudWatch logs for your project.
 1. Around half-way down, you should see an entry beginning with "An error occurred (ValidationError)..."
   - expand that entry to observe the text:
-  - [Container] 2016/12/05 16:44:42 An error occurred (ValidationError) when calling the ValidateTemplate operation: Template error: resource TestWebInstance does not support attribute type __PublicIpAddress__ in __Fn::GetAtt__
+  - [Container] yyyy/MM/dd hh:mm:ss An error occurred (ValidationError) when calling the ValidateTemplate operation: Template error: resource TestWebInstance does not support attribute type __PublicIpAddress__ in __Fn::GetAtt__
-1. To correct the issue, follow steps 1.5.4 to 1.5.11 (inclusive) from the Lab Guide, and then re-submit the build job as per Task 1.4.5 of this guide.
+1. To correct the issue, follow steps 1.5.4 to 1.5.11 (inclusive) from the official Lab Guide, and then re-submit the build job as per Task 1.4.5 of this guide.
 1. After a few minutes, the build should have succeeded!
 Yay!

 ## Task 1.6 - Merge, Validate, Deploy
 The newWidget seems to work, so we need to create a new CodeBuild project for the master branch, merge our changes with that branch and then kick off another build.
 Again, we could integrate all of this with CodePipeline and that should be the goal...

 1. Go to the CloudFormation console, select your qwiklab stack and find the Resource whose Logical ID is "WebInstanceEC2InstanceProfile".
 It should be down towards the bottom of the list.
   1. Copy its Physical Id into a handy text file.
   1. It should look something like "qls-12345-0123456789abcdef-WebInstanceEC2InstanceProfile-12345ABCDE"